SashaNasonova/geeQuicklooks/README.md

 Installation
 ---------------------
+Sign up for a Google Earth Engine account if you don't already have one (https://signup.earthengine.google.com/).

 Install Anaconda (https://docs.anaconda.com/free/anaconda/install/windows/).

 In Anaconda Prompt, install mamba (a package manager to your base environment).
 Sometimes this take a while.